 Identifying Signs of a Roof Leak

-Early detection of a roof leak is crucial in preventing further damage to your home.
-There are several signs to look out for that may indicate a leak in your roof.
+Early detection of a roof leak is crucial to preventing further damage to your home.
+Watch for these common warning signs:

 Next Steps: Fixing Your Roof Leak